pharmbio/repuragent/docs/_build/html/_sources/index.md.txt

 Repuragent is an Agentic AI system for Drug Repurposing delivered in two versions—a self-hosted local build and a public web-app build.
-This guide treats both versions as one product line so you can understand what stays the same, what differs, and how to choose the right experience for your team.
+This guide treats both versions as one product line so you can understand what stays the same, what differs, and how to choose the suitable version for your usage.

 - **GitHub for local app:** [github.com/pharmbio/repuragent](https://github.com/pharmbio/repuragent)
 - **Web-app version:** [repuragent.serve.scilifelab.se](https://repuragent.serve.scilifelab.se)